James and Laura McKean: Entomology

-In February 1928 The McKeans were visited at Chiang Mai by Theodore Cockerell, Wilmatte Cockerell, and Alice Mackie, who had travelled from Bangkok, taking advantage of recent railway construction.
+In 1928 the McKeans were visited by Theodore Cockerell, Wilmatte Cockerell, and Alice Mackie.
 The Cockerell party and the McKeans went to Doi Suthep to collect insects and plants.
 Theodore Cockerell noted that the humanitarian activities of American missionaries like the McKeans, plus American Rockefeller-sponsored programmes to eliminate hookworm in Thailand, had led to his party being received with goodwill wherever they went in the country.

 The McKeans sent Theodore Cockerell insects from Chiang Mai including a cranefly they had collected in 1928 that Cockerell found 'extremely handsome', new to science, and which he named Tipula (Tipulodina) mckeani.
-Laura McKean also collected a moth at Doi Suthep described and named Daeochaeta mckeanae in her honour by Theodore Cockerell in 1930.
+Laura McKean collected a moth at Doi Suthep described and named Daeochaeta mckeanae in her honour by Theodore Cockerell in 1930.